chaos-drone/docker-over-vagrant-ubuntu/README.md

 ```
 $ git clone git@github.com:chaos-drone/docker-over-vagrant-ubuntu.git
 $ cd docker-over-vagrant-ubuntu

+# Create settings.yml file if you want to change some of the settings
+# cp settings.yaml.example settings.yaml

 $ vagrant up
 ```

 ## Usage
 You get generic ubuntu with Docker.
 Further configuration and setup is to be done manually for now.

+Use `settings.yaml` to change the settings for the virtual machine.
+You can copy the file from `settings.yaml.example`.

 Private network IP is `10.20.1.2` by default.